 Above all, there is a key reason why the CEO should hold a significant portion of equity.
 That boils down to responsibility.
 The responsibility accorded to the CEO means the authority to decide how the company moves, formulate policies and visions.
 Although the insights of the co-founders should be taken into consideration, the one responsible for the implications of decisions will be the CEO.

-All in all, the skill of evaluating co-founders is one that is obtained through plenty of experience and most definitely a keen eye.
-Mastering this skill goes a long way in your angel investing journey – aiding your decision-making process in investing in a particular startup.
+All in all, the skill of evaluating founders is one that is obtained through experiences (can you read people?) and most definitely a keen eye.
+Mastering this skill goes a long way in your angel investing journey.
 Through this piece, I hope that angels will have a clearer idea of some of the key traits to look out for when speaking to startup founders.